I Love Walking In France

 • Experience the thrill of Let’s Visit Airbus—home of the Concorde and A380, and Cité de l’Espace—an adventure park dedicated to space exploration and featuring the MIR space station

-• Rent a car to visit four of France’s most beautiful villages—Bruniquel, Castelnau-de-Montmiral, Lautrec, Puycelsi and Cordes-sur-Ciel
+• Rent a car to visit five of France’s most beautiful villages—Bruniquel, Castelnau-de-Montmiral, Lautrec, Puycelsi and Cordes-sur-Ciel

 • Book an organised day trip from the Tourist Office to visit Lourdes or Albi